 Constructors Category is the sports newest category, allowing more extreme, potentially non-production-based RallyCross cars.
-It requires a minimum type of roll cage, body work, and height-width ratio, and there is a maximum engine size to keep speeds in check.
+It requires a minimum type of roll cage, body work, and height-width ratio, for example.
 Class letters are “C2” for 2WD and “C4” for 4WD vehicles.
 Find out more in the RallyCross Rules if this interests you.

 How is my car classed?

 The full SCCA RallyCross Rulebook is online in Adobe Acrobat (.PDF) format at SCCA.com.
-Make sure you read Article 3, which contains the safety rules and classing allowances.
+Make sure you read the safety rules and classing allowances.
 If you have any questions, ask an event official beforehand and they can probably steer you in the right direction.